 When choosing a sod type, take into consideration the maintenance required for each grass variety.
 Consider the amount of time you plan to dedicate to the upkeep of your lawn.
 Be cognizant of site specifications such as shade and traffic.

-Use a rototiller to loosen soil to a depth of about six inches.
+Use a rototiller to loosen the soil to a depth of about 6 inches.
 Remove any debris, rocks or dead grass.
 Slope the site away from your foundation.
-Rake soil level, making sure it is at least one inch below the grade of sprinkler heads or paved areas, like sidewalks, patios or driveways.
+Rake soil level, making sure it is at least 1 inch below the grade of sprinkler heads or paved areas, like sidewalks, patios or driveways.
 Be sure to water your soil 24 to 48 hours before installation.
 Your soil needs to be moist when you lay your sod.

-Water your newly installed sod to a depth of about one inch within 30 minutes of installation.
-Your new sod should be watered regularly for the next 2 to 4 weeks.
+Water your newly installed sod to a depth of about 1 inch within 30 minutes of installation.
+Your new sod should be watered regularly for the next two to four weeks.
 You do not want to saturate your new lawn.
 Water should not puddle.
-After the first week, taper off on watering to encourage grass roots to sink deeper into soil.
+After the first week, taper off on watering to encourage grassroots to sink deeper into the soil.
 A deeply-rooted lawn is one of the secrets to growing a lush, healthy lawn resistant to drought and other stresses.
 Traffic and use of your lawn should be restricted for a minimum of one month.

 Most healthy lawns require about 1″ of water per week.
 Generally, mornings are an excellent time to water your lawn.
 Use infrequent applications to penetrate deep into the ground.